entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Clement *et al.* (in review): "

-110. Dentary relative, size of: dentary much bigger than the splenial (0), dentary approximately the same size as the splenial (1), dentary much smaller than the splenial (2).
+110. Dentary relative, size of: dentary much bigger than the splenial (0), dentary approximately the same size as the splenial (1), dentary much smaller than the splenial (2). (ordered)
 > Clement *et al.* (in review), Character 110.

 > - Clement *et al.* (in review): "The relative size of the dentary and splenial considers the general surface of these bones in lateral view.
 The three character-states form a morphocline.
 Character 110 is linked with character 133."